Removing Police Records

 Frequently we are approached by people who received a caution for an offence when they denied the allegation.
 They later discover this will have adverse consequences for them and they feel a sense of injustice.
 This can occur because they either had no legal representation or who were inadequately represented by other providers while at a police station.

 A national police body provides a process whereby you can apply to have a caution removed, this is known as expunging it from the record.
-There are however restrictive criteria in place and in most
+There are however restrictive criteria in place and in most cases there is an evidential burden on the applicant.

 We are expert in quickly diagnosing the position and considering ways in which an application can be greatly supported and enhanced.